ShanEllis/ShanEllis.github.io/_posts/2017-12-11-Harassment.md

 * Institutions frequently fail to respond to reports of sexual harassment.
 * Sexual harassment occurs across many fields and across all types of institutions.

+**Update** (Dec 14th, 2017 at 9:36PM EST): Given Kristian Lum's recent piece ['Statistics, we have a problem'](https://medium.com/@kristianlum/statistics-we-have-a-problem-304638dc5de5), I wanted to quickly update this post.
+As of today, there are 1,747 responses.
+206 of these responses mention the word "conference" in either their response to "What Happened and When?" or "Other Comments you'd like to add."  **11.8\% of responses mention conferences.**

 ----
 ### Thank you